xak2000/nomad/website/source/docs/job-specification/job.html.md

   </tr>
 </table>

-The `job` stanza is the top-most configuration option in the job specification.
+The `job` block is the top-most configuration option in the job specification.
 A job is a declarative specification of tasks that Nomad should run.
 Jobs have one or more task groups, which are themselves collections of one or more tasks.
 Job names are unique per [region][region] or [namespace][namespace] (if Nomad